jarenchua/jarenchua/README.md

 ## Yo what's good 👋

-freshman at U of I 🟠🔵
+sophomore at U of I 🟠🔵

 <!--
 **retriyoshi/retriyoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.